-- Keep the hair short, above the ears and off the nape of the neck.
+- Keep the hair short, above the ears, and off the base of the neck.

 AFFIRMATIVE LICE DETECTION STRATEGY

-Hire a Lice Removal Service to remove the head lice and nits from the infected individual.
-Due to the nature of the head lice life cycle and the complexity of its ultimate eradication, we strongly encourage the use of a professional Lice Removal Service such as O.C.’s Hair Police.
+Hire a a local Head Lice Removal Company represented on our site to remove the head lice and nits from the infested individual.
+Due to the nature of the head lice life cycle and the complexity of its ultimate eradication, we strongly encourage the use of a local Head Lice Removal Company represented on our site.
+Or CALL US, O.C.’s Hair Police, for guidance.

-We guarantee our work.
-Allow us to eradicate the head lice with our Non-Toxic ABSOLUTE CLEAR enzymes and professional combing.
+The professional Head Lice Companies represented on our site guarantee their work.
+Allow our community of Head Lice Professionals to eradicate the head lice with our Non-Toxic ABSOLUTE CLEAR enzymes and professional combing.
 Once you are lice-free, please adopt a proactive preventative approach toward the prevalence of head lice as discussed above.